 These strong vibrant shoots were frequently seen leaning upon one another in the cool gentle breezes and through the revitalizing late spring rain.
 Happily, the two would sway to and fro, every hope and dream coursing through the very fibers of their being.
 Though they spoke not words, these two seedlings understood each other quite well.
 They considered themselves very fortunate to have been planted so close together.

 One day, however, as weeds began to force their way up beneath the soil between the two seedlings, Short and Sprout began to twist and bend in an awkward sort of way: one towards the left, and the other towards the right.

 Once so vividly green, without any vital daily nourishment, both Short and Sprout’s colour began to fade; they took on an unhealthy pallid countenance as the days grew warmer.
-In the heat of the noonday sun they grew exceedingly parched and the once refreshingly cool soil beneath them became dry and cracked.
+In the heat of the noonday sun they grew exceedingly parched, and the once refreshingly cool soil beneath them became dry and cracked.
 The sweltering heat would not relent.
 Both of these young shoots began to wilt, as their youthful dreams began to grow dim.

 If this wasn’t discouraging enough, a family of aphids took up residence upon Sprout and began to voraciously nibble upon his tender leaves.
 This was painful!
 Life began to look so discouragingly bleak.

 Short was now lost in the unruly creepers that surrounded her, and Sprout, who had been experiencing a growth spurt—and was easily a centimeter or more taller than Short—had suddenly stopped growing.
 To top it all off, Short had developed some sort of fungus.
 As she began to wither she was certain that she’d soon be all but compost.